-The Factom (FCT) derivative is in the form of a swap contract.
-Because the swap contract has no expiry, there are mechanisms that keep the price aligned with the reference Index Price which is the FCTXBT exchange rate on Poloniex.
-As such this contract allows traders to speculate on the current value of the exchange rate.
-Traders need not have Factom to trade the swap as it only requires Bitcoin as margin.
+The Factom (FCT) derivative is in the form of a Futures Contract and allows traders to speculate on the future value of the Factom / Bitcoin (FCT/XBT) exchange rate.
+Traders need not have Factom to trade the futures contract as it only requires Bitcoin as margin.

-The FCT swaps’ underlying is the FCT/XBT exchange rate on Poloniex as recorded in the .FCTXBT Index.
-The swaps are quoted in Bitcoin and all margin and PNL calculations are denominated in Bitcoin.
+The FCT futures’ underlying is the FCT/XBT exchange rate on Poloniex as recorded in the .FCTXBT Index.
+The futures are quoted in Bitcoin and all margin and PNL calculations are denominated in Bitcoin.

 |XBT Contract Value||Multiplier * Futures Price * 1 FCT|

 |PnL Calculation||# Contracts * Multipler * (Exit Price - Entry Price)|

 Traders who think that the price of FCT will rise will buy the futures contract.
 Conversely, traders who believe the price will drop will sell the futures contract.